patebo/PythonProjekt/README.md

-# PythonProjekt
+# BasicPythonProjekt
 Problem sets solved on Python

-Problem 1: Write a programme that takes a mathematical expression as an input (using Input command) and produces the outcome as an output.
+Problem 1: Write a programme that takes a mathematical expression as an input (using Input command) and returns the outcome.
 The mathematical expression can only contain 1-digit numbers, the addition operator '+' and multiplication operator '*' a = input() c = [] i = 0